Beach in Menorca

 • Whether you’re visiting the zoo, splashing in the waterpark or roaming the nature reserve, Menorca is a family-friendly destination.

-Menorca has long been considered the sleepy sibling in the Balearic family – but this tiny island is waking up.
+Menorca has long been considered the sleepy sibling of the Balearic family – but this tiny island is waking up.
 It may not have the buzzy beach bars of Mallorca or the clubby vibes of Ibiza, but Menorca dances to an entirely different beat.

-Tranquil, unspoiled beaches wrap around its kidney-shaped coastline, while inland over 400,000 miles of dry-stone walls stitch together a patchwork of rolling hills and rural farmland.
+Tranquil, unspoiled beaches wrap around its coastline, while inland over 400,000 miles of dry-stone walls stitch together a patchwork of rolling hills and rural farmland.
 Two medieval port cities, Mahón and Ciutadella, sit at opposite ends of the island, with a smattering of mysterious ancient ruins and traditional fishing villages in between.

 Food and drink